elsenm/LoZ-BotW-Pleco-Dictionary/README.md

-# LoZ-BotW-Pleco-Dictionary
+# The Legend of Zelda: Breath of the Wild - Pleco Dictionary

-A Pleco dictionary including names of places, characters, monsters, items etc. for The Legend of Zelda: Breath of the Wild.
+A Pleco dictionary including unique names of places, characters, monsters, items etc. for The Legend of Zelda: Breath of the Wild.